When To Light The Menorah

 Answer:

-The proper time for kindling the Chanukah lights is at the conclusion of sunset, which is tzet hakochavim (about thirteen and a half minutes after shkiyah.)
-[1] Some have the custom to light earlier.
+The ideal time to kindle the Chanukah lights is at the conclusion of sunset, known as tzet hakochavim—approximately thirteen and a half minutes after shkiyah (sunset).
+[1]

-If the optimum time has passed, one may light at any point the entire night with a berachah until dawn (alot hashachar).
-[3] However, after alot hashachar, one may no longer light with a berachah.
+Once the ideal time has passed, it is still permitted to light at any point during the night until dawn (alot hashachar), and a berachah may still be recited.
+[3] However, after alot hashachar, one may no longer light with a berachah, though lighting the menorah without a blessing remains permitted.
 [4]

 Sources: